TheNeikos/nix-dylint/README.md

 This repository contains a nix library that allows easy access to the [dylint](https://github.com/trailofbits/dylint) project in a reproducible way.

+**Current State**

+⚠️⚠️⚠️
+This repo is still evolving, and as such might break your evaluation on update.
+Input to the design and structure are welcome!
+⚠️⚠️⚠️

 ## How to use